 When you think of Las Vegas, sun-drenched pool scenes are one of the first things that come to mind.

 While the summer pool season is lively, many visitors don’t realize that the weather in Vegas can get downright frigid during the winter.
-With cold temps in mind, a good chunk of resorts shutter their pools during the winter months.
+With colder temps in mind, a good chunk of resorts shutter their pools during the winter months.

 Many visitors though, commonly from colder climates, are undeterred by chilly temps and look to visit the pool while in town.